revel/revel.github.io/manual/results.md

 ## Custom Result

-Below is a simple example of creating a custom `Result`.
+Below is a simple example of creating a custom [revel.Result](https://godoc.org/github.com/revel/revel#Result).

 Create this type: